Voter suppression in the United States: Aftermath of the 2020 election

 After Joe Biden defeated Donald Trump in the 2020 presidential election, Republican lawmakers around the nation began attacking the voting methods used in the election.
 Drawing on the false claims of widespread voting fraud and a stolen election, by February 2021 Republican state legislatures had begun to implement new laws and rules to restrict voting access in ways that would favor Republican candidates.
 By April 2021, 361 bills in 47 states have been proposed by GOP lawmakers meant to restrict voting access.

 In March 2021, John Kavanagh, a Republican elected to the Arizona House of Representatives, justified restrictions on voting, saying that "everybody shouldn't be voting ...
 Quantity is important, but we have to look at the quality of votes, as well."

 Ohio

 In late September 2023 ahead of a November election, 26,000 voter registrations were quietly cancelled, drawing renewed criticism of the Republican Secretary of State for possible voter suppression by not following the norm of alerting voter groups and by performing the cancellation so close to an election.

+SAVE America Act

+The Safeguard American Voter Eligibility Act (SAVE America Act) is legislation requiring proof of citizenship when voting.
+Concerns have been raised by Democrats that this legislation would disenfranchise eligible voters.
+If successfully implemented, the legislation would require citizenship documents to match photographic ID, which requires additional documentation from people who have changed their name after birth, including some married women.